Superuser-Henry/JetBrains-Schoolaccount-Instruction/README.md

-# JetBrains School Account Instruction
+# JetBrains School Account Instructi
- Me, Henry Huang had already requested and got the edu licence from JetBrains
+Hi everyone, I'm Henry Huang from SUISWY-USHS.
+In March, 2021, I had requested and got the edu licence from JetBrains successfully.

  Next is the instruction for WY student for creating a free full-access JetBrains account